PyCQA/flake8/docs/source/user/error-codes.rst

 | F841 | local variable ``name`` is assigned to but never used               |
 +------+---------------------------------------------------------------------+

+We also report one extra error: ``E999``.
+We report ``E999`` when we fail to compile a file into an Abstract Syntax Tree for the plugins that require it.

 ``mccabe`` only ever reports one :term:`violation` - ``C901`` based on the complexity value provided by the user.